Utica, New York: Education

 Like Ithaca and Syracuse, Utica has a mix of public and private colleges and universities; three state colleges and four private colleges are in the Utica–Rome metropolitan area.
-SUNY Polytechnic Institute, on an 850-acre campus in North Utica and Marcy, has over 2,000 students and is one of 14 doctorate-granting universities of the State University of New York (SUNY).
+SUNY Polytechnic Institute, on a 400-acre campus in Marcy, has over 2,000 students and is one of 14 doctorate-granting universities of the State University of New York (SUNY).
 Mohawk Valley Community College is the largest college between Syracuse and Albany with nearly 7,000 students, and an Empire State College location serves Utica and Rome.

 Formerly a satellite campus of Syracuse University, Utica University (Utica College before 2022) is a four-year private liberal arts college with over 3,000 students.
 Established in 1904, St. Elizabeth College of Nursing partners with regional institutions to grant nursing degrees.
-Pratt Institute offers a local two-year fine-arts course.
+Pratt Institute offers a local two-year fine-arts course through its satellite campus at Munson.
 The Utica School of Commerce, a for-profit business college, closed at the end of 2016.

-The Utica City School District had an enrollment of nearly 10,000 in 2012 and is the most racially diverse school district in Upstate New York.
+The Utica City School District has a boundary that coincides with that of the city.
+It had an enrollment of nearly 10,000 in 2012 and as of 2015 is the most racially diverse school district in Upstate New York.
 District schools include Thomas R. Proctor High School, James H. Donovan Middle School, John F Kennedy middle school and ten elementary schools.
 Utica's original public high school, the Utica Free Academy, closed in 1987.
 The city is also home to Notre Dame Junior Senior High School, a small Catholic high school founded in 1959 by the Xaverian Brothers.

+The first public library in Utica was founded in 1838.
+The library's location moved several times until construction of Utica Public Library was completed in 1904.
+Utica Public Library is part of the tri-county Mid-York Library System, which is also based in Utica.
+Both institutions are chartered by the Board of Regents of the University of the State of New York.